Expat Exchange

 If you have not spent a lot of time in Guatemala, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Guatemala can be a great investment, as the cost of living is relatively low and the country offers a variety of attractive locations.
 However, it is important to consider the pros and cons of both buying and renting before making a decision.
 Renting a home in Guatemala can be a great option for those who are not ready to commit to a long-term purchase, as it allows for more flexibility and can be more cost-effective in the short-term.
 On the other hand, buying a home in Guatemala can provide more stability and the potential for long-term financial gain.
-Ultimately, the decision to buy or rent a home in Guatemala should be based on individual needs and preferences," explained one expat living in Guatemala.
+Ultimately, the decision to buy or rent a home in Guatemala should be based on individual needs and preferences," said one expat who made the move to Guatemala.

 What should I pack when moving to Guatemala?